sree1786/Usecase-2/README.md

 # step1: Install Jenkins,Maven,GIT and Tomcat

-  Please watch and follow the document attached  files in same repository
+  Please watch ealier video's ( How to install Jenkins, Maven and Tomact) and follow the document attached  files in same repository

   Once Jenkins, maven and tomcat ready